• Skip to primary navigation

 How to Make The Best Moroccan Mint Tea

-I will show you an effortless and delicious way to make Mint Tea, but I wanted you to see how beautiful the ceremony is when traditionally made.
+I will show you an effortless and delicious way to make Mint Tea, but I wanted you to see how beautiful the ceremony is when it is made traditionally.

 I brew mine on the stovetop in a spouted saucepan.
 I wouldn't serve it this way, of course.
 Once brewed, transfer to a lovely serving teapot.

 The decorative small glass cups, known as "keesan," are another part of the entire tradition.
 Special Moroccan Tea glasses are beautifully ornate and colorful.
 Again, use what you have on hand for an elegant presentation for your guests.
-These Moroccan tea glasses from Amazon are beautiful for serving tea to guests if you want an authentic feel.
+These Moroccan tea glasses from Amazon are beautiful for serving tea to guests, providing an authentic feel.

 Traditionally served hot, it makes an excellent iced tea in the summertime.
 Try it over ice!